tushar-semwal/academic-kickstart/content/authors/tushar/_index.md

 - Visitors
 ---

-Tushar Semwal is currently a post-doctoral research associate at the The Univeristy of Edinburgh.
-He is working on sensing and data analytics solutions under the ORCA (Offshore Robotics for Certification of Assets) project targeted towards the Oil & Gas industries.
+I am currently a post-doctoral research associate at the [The Univeristy of Edinburgh](https://www.eng.ed.ac.uk/).
+I am working with [Dr. Adam A. Stokes](http://stokesresearchgroup.com/) on sensing and data analytics solutions under the [ORCA (Offshore Robotics for Certification of Assets)](https://orcahub.org/) project targeted towards the Oil & Gas industries.
+My research interest lies at the junction of machine learning, robotics, internet of things, and decenentralisation.
+Recently, I have picked up applying [Transfer Learning](http://ruder.io/transfer-learning/) and [Federated Computing](https://ai.googleblog.com/2017/04/federated-learning-collaborative.html) across industrial IoT applications.

+I received my PhD and MTech from the Dept. of Computer Science and Engineering, [Indian Institute of Technology Guwahati (IITG)](http://www.iitg.ac.in/) where I worked with [Prof. S. B. Nair](http://www.iitg.ac.in/cse/robotics/) on "Decentralising Intelligence in Cyber-Physical Systems".
+I am passionate about inter-disciplinary and applied research.

+For me an idea is important, but without its development and deployment, it remains as a paper.
+Think -> Develop -> Deploy -> Repeat!